 Our most popular holiday itinerary/tour in Greece.
 Visit the classical sites of the Greek mainland and enjoy a leisurely four days in its capital to explore ...

-Deep canyons, blue water rivers, mountain lakes, stone bridges, old monasteries and picturesque villages are only some of the highlights of this trekking ...
+Deep canyons, clear rivers, mountain lakes, stone bridges, monasteries & picturesque villages are only some of the highlights of this trekking tour ...

 "Overall a lovely holiday.
 All the arrangements worked well, the hotels were 'small and local' which is what we like.
 The itinerary was just right - covered everything we wanted to do.
 Travel was easy- the roads were surprisingly empty beyond Athens."

 T Eldridge, Oct 2019

 "Thanks for your help in booking this holiday, it surpassed our expectations."

 "Thanks for organising holiday for us.
 Really enjoyed it!"

 E McCarthy, September, 2019

 "we had a fantastic time - everything went very well, the hotels were great and we loved the itinerary.
 We so enjoyed Meteora and the Zagori particularly, also Thessaloniki seved well as a city break, bookending the holiday.
 We hope to return to the Zagori and do more walking.
 Thanks for all your help."

 C James, UK, Sep 2018